-Action # Title Description Total Funds Contributing Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Our ELD program follows the CA EL Roadmap for effective practices, and we provide additional support for ELs struggling with academic proficiency. • EL Small Group Instruction (SGI). • Paraprofessionals in ELD SGI classes. • English Learner Tutors. • Individualized English Language Development Plan (IELDP). • Access to other effective intervention programs such as Read180 and System 44.
-Upon reviewing our local and state assessment data broken down by subgroup data, we have identified several performance and outcome gaps and general programmatic/instructional needs for the English learner student population.
-Our English learner students show the most opportunity for continued academic improvement based on the most current state and local ELA and Math data as reflected in the metric tables.
-Based on a local needs assessment we have found that our English learner students need additional support and scaffolds to be successful.
-We will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
-This includes, but is not limited tso EL Tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Students will receive individualized support based on their specific English proficiency level.
-We use an Individualized English Language Development Plan (IELDP) in collaboration with students and families.
-Implementing our Designated and Integrated English Language Development (ELD) is an integral part of our comprehensive program for every English learner in order to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
-EL's participate in Newcomer programs, Structured English Immersion or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
-Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
-We \$2,545,616.00 Yes students.
-This action is designed to meet the needs most associated with English learner students.
+Action # Title Description Total Funds Contributing English learner students.
 Using real time tracking, student language proficiency and academic progress will be monitored and we expect that their ELPAC scores, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
-737,848.00 Yes 737,848.00 Yes Academic interventions will be provided for our English learners, LTELs, low-income and foster youth students struggling with academic proficiency which will help them improve their skills.
-This action will address the following reds on the CA Dashboard API: ELA: All students, African American, Hispanic, English learners, low-income, students with disabilities Math: All students, Hispanic, White, English learners, low-income, students with disabilities Eligibility for Differentiated Assistance: EL: ELA, Math, (Priority 4) Hispanic: ELA, Math, (Priority 4) SWD: ELA, Math, (Priority 4) Student groups related to eligibility for Differentiated Assistance have average initial NWEA MAP scores at the following grade level: Reading: EL: 766.86 = 4th grade level LI: 940.25 = 6th grade level SWD: 782.01 = 4th grade level Math: EL: 581.38 = 4th grade level LI: 748.82 = 5th grade level SWD: 563.42 = 4th grade level To meet these needs, the LEA will provide the following:
+1.2 All academic interventions and program materials Academic interventions will be provided for our English learners, LTELs, low-income and foster youth students struggling with academic proficiency which will help them improve their skills.
+This action will address the following reds on the CA Dashboard API: \$1,737,848.00 Yes ELA: All students, African American, Hispanic, English learners, low-income, students with disabilities Math: All students, Hispanic, White, English learners, low-income, students with disabilities Eligibility for Differentiated Assistance: EL: ELA, Math, (Priority 4) Hispanic: ELA, Math, (Priority 4) LI: ELA, Math, (Priority 4) SWD: ELA, Math, (Priority 4) Student groups related to eligibility for Differentiated Assistance have average initial NWEA MAP scores at the following grade level: Reading: EL: 766.86 = 4th grade level LI: 940.25 = 6th grade level SWD: 782.01 = 4th grade level Math: EL: 581.38 = 4th grade level LI: 748.82 = 5th grade level SWD: 563.42 = 4th grade level To meet these needs, the LEA will provide the following: Professional development for targeted instruction in small group settings.